spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-stores-with-multiple-locales.md

 * Product details pages
 * Static pages defined in CMS

-For each category there is a distinct URL for each configured locale.
-Similar for product details pages.
+For each category, there is a distinct URL for each configured locale.
+Similar works for product details pages.
 These URLs are automatically created and stored in the database when importing products and categories through the `Importer`.

 {% info_block infoBox "Info" %}